treeverse/lakeFS/design/k8s-job-hook.md

 Current hooks mechanism described [here](https://docs.lakefs.io/setup/hooks.html)

-New lakeFS hook type, triggered by pre/post commit/merge events to execute jobs on k8s cluster.
+Enabling additional side-car deployment will enable the current web-hook to trigger, using a side-car a job execution on a Kubernetes cluster.

-The user will provide a hook definition that will include the name of the image (docker image) and arguments that will be used for the hook.
+The user will provide a web-hook definition that will include query parameters with the image and command to execute.
+The side-car use the posted information to execute a job based on the image and command line parameters supplied in the hook.
-During commit/merge, lakeFS will schedule a job to run in the cluster.
-Successful response from the cluster for the job creation, will be considered successful and complete the commit/merge operation.
+During commit/merge, lakeFS will trigger web-hook that will post the request to the side-car, it will create a job to run in the cluster.

-### New hook definition
+### Kubernetes Job Sidecar

+In order to encapsulate the new functionality, we will use a sidecar in the lakeFS pod that will accept the web-hook requests from lakeFS and create Kubernetes job.
+A request to the side-car will include the image, arguments and if we like to wait for the job for completion.
+The side-car will invoke the request to create job in the Kubernetes cluster.
+In case of waiting for response, the side-car will response to the web-hook on job completion.
+Without waiting for response, the side-car will response as soon as the cluster create job completes.

-Based on the current actions mechanism, the user will need to write a yaml file and upload it into the repository `_lakefs_actions` folder.
+Using the current actions mechanism, the user will create and upload a yaml file, into the repository's `_lakefs_actions` folder.

 Example of an action using the new hook definition: